lamula21/AppTracker/README.md

 ## 🦸🏻‍♂️ Inspiration

-Are you tired of looking over the list of places/companies you've applied to and tired of searching thourugh each and every one every time you get an update?
-Don't you wish there was a more efficient way to store the information about all the applications you submitted and that you didn't have to log in to a different WorkDay page to check the status of each of your applications every once in a while just waiting for updates?
+Are you tired of looking over the list of places/companies you've applied to and tired of searching each one every time you get an update?
+Don't you wish there was a more efficient way to store information about all the applications you submitted and that you didn't have to log in to a different WorkDay page to check the status of each of your applications every once in a while just waiting for updates?
 <br/>
 <br/>